Add, remove & assign phone numbers on demand

 Here’s why you should stop combining work and personal phone and download Chalkboard today:

 Combining both work and personal phones is ineffective and potentially dangerous.
-The smarter solution is to download Chalkboard today and start your free trial.
+The smarter solution is to download Chalkboard today and try it now.

 While 'bring your own device' or BYOD may have its advantages, it's a bad idea to combine your work phone and personal phone